-Heat butter, it should be liquid but not hot.
-Have everything ready.
+Heat butter, it should be soft, but not hot.

-Add room temperature egg and sugar in a mixer with and whisk until the sugar has completely dissolved and the mass has become lighter.
+Add room temperature eggs and sugar in a mixer with and whisk until the sugar has completely dissolved, and the mass has become lighter.

-Then add crème fraiche (or Greek yoghurt), zest of the lemon and the juice, salt, vanilla extract, and the flour with the baking powder and stir briefly until a homogeneous mass has formed.
+Then add crème fraiche (or Greek yoghurt), zest of the lemons and juice, salt, vanilla extract, and the flour with the baking powder.
+Stir briefly until a homogeneous mass has formed.